R1chard04/CS348-Project/README.md

 ```
 You should now be in a virtual environment.
 This will be used to ultimately host the backend server.

-4. In `backend/test.py`, uncomment the extractor functions on lines 11-13.
+5. In `backend/extract_data.py`, change the global variable `isProdDatabase` based on whether you want to use a sample database or the production database.
 In a terminal, run the following commands:
 ```
 $ cd backend/
-$ python3 test.py
+$ python3 extract_data.py
 ```
 Due to the large amount of data, this will run for a few minutes maximum.

-5. With the database all set up, open another terminal.
+6. With the database all set up, open another terminal.
 For clarity, we name the first terminal T1 and the second T2.
 T1 should already be in a virtual environment, as per Step 2; T2 will host the front-end web page:
 ```
 $ cd frontend/
 $ npm i